nasa/GeneLab_RNASeq_Workflow/README.md

        - [Version G of the GeneLab RCP](https://github.com/nasa/GeneLab_Data_Processing/tree/master/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-G.md) when the `--mode` parameter is omitted (default)
        - [The GeneLab Prokaryotic RCP](https://github.com/nasa/GeneLab_Data_Processing/tree/master/RNAseq/Pipeline_GL-DPPD-7115_Versions/GL-DPPD-7115.md) when using `--mode microbes`

-       The selection impacts the choice of aligner and read counter tools used in the pipeline.
+       The selection impacts the choice of aligner and read counter tools used in the workflow.

 3. **V&V Pipeline Subworkflow**

    - Description:
      - This subworkflow performs validation and verification (V&V) on the raw and processed data files in real-time.
-It performs a series of checks on the output files generated and flags the results, using the flag codes indicated in the table below, which are outputted as a series of log files.
+It performs a series of checks on the output files generated and flags the results, using the flag codes indicated in the table below, which are outputted as a set of log files.

        **V&V Flags**: